bananamilkshake-code/level-editor/README.md

 # Level editor #

 Qt application to create simple levels for 2D platformer.
 Levels can be created, loaded and saved (you can find level example in downloads).
+Qt 5.4 version used.

 Project was developed as test task for C++ developer vacancy.